Tony worked across Saudi Arabia in Riyadh, Al-Khobar and Jeddah, where he met his wife who has worked there for twelve years.

 Living and working in Saudi Arabia (officially known as the Kingdom of Saudi Arabia, or KSA) is like nowhere else in the world that I've experienced.
 They enforce their rules to the letter, and the punishments are severe.
 Punishments for foreigners may be even more severe than for locals; most Saudis in the kingdom would just get their wrists slapped.

 You also have to remember that your employment is linked to your behavior.
-If you were arrested for drinking or womanizing for instance, you would not only find yourself jailed and deported you would also lose your job and any accrued benefits you may have earned.
-So that one drink could cost you a huge amount of money if you were expecting a few months' tax-free bonus at the end of a couple of years' hard work there in Saudi.
+If you were arrested for drinking or womanizing for instance, you would not only find yourself jailed and deported, you would also lose your job and any accrued benefits you may have earned.
+So that one drink could cost you a huge amount of money if you were expecting a few months-worth of a tax-free bonus at the end of a couple of years of hard work there in Saudi.